loftwah/buildkit/README.md

 ## What Happens If You Pull an Unmirrored Image

-If you try to pull an image that hasn’t been mirrored yet (e.g., `ghcr.io/loftwah/buildkit/ruby:3.3.0` before running the latest workflow):
+If you try to pull an image that hasn’t been mirrored yet (e.g., `ghcr.io/loftwah/buildkit/ruby:3.3.0`):

 - Command: `docker pull ghcr.io/loftwah/buildkit/ruby:3.3.0`
 - Result: You’ll see “manifest unknown” or “pull access denied”—it’s not there yet.
 - **Solution**: Run the right workflow:
   - For `latest`: Use “Mirror Docker Images” with no input.
-  - For specific or recent versions: Use “Mirror Docker Images” with the tag (e.g., `ruby:3.3.0`) or “Mirror Latest Docker Images” for the latest batch.
+  - For specific versions: Use “Mirror Docker Images” with the tag (e.g., `ruby:3.3.0`).
+  - For latest + older versions: Use “Mirror All Docker Images.”

 Check available tags at [https://github.com/loftwah/buildkit/packages](https://github.com/loftwah/buildkit/packages)—click a package to see what’s been mirrored.